Ephigenia/mite-cli/README.md

 Configuration
 ===============================================================================

-Before you can start you’ll have to setup your mite account and API key which you can find in your mite "Account" tab.
+Before you can start, you’ll need to setup the mite account name ("mycompany" in https://**mycompany**.mite.yo.lk) and API key ("Account" -> "My Account").

     mite config set account <name>
     mite config set apiKey <key>

-The configuration is stored in a file which is only writable and readable by you in your home directory: `~/.config/mite-cli/config.json`.
-(Or whatever you defined in `XDG_CONFIG_HOME`).

-In case you want to use multiple mite accounts please open up a [change request](https://github.com/Ephigenia/mite-cli/issues)
+The configuration is stored in `~/.mite-cli.json` or whatever you defined in `XDG_CONFIG_HOME`.
+That also means that right now only one account can be used at a time.
+There already is an [issue for different configs](https://github.com/Ephigenia/mite-cli/issues/36).

 Configuration Options
 --------------------------------------------------------------------------------

+- `account`
+    The mite account name, the subdomain part
+- `apiKey`
+    The user specific apiKey
 - `currency`
     defines the currency used for displaying money values
 - `customersColumns`